casper-network/docs-archive/dapp-dev-guide/sdk/python-sdk.rst

 * Sending a transfer
 * Staking

-For futher examples, take a look at the `How-tos <https://github.com/casper-network/casper-python-sdk/tree/main/how_tos>`_.
+For further examples, take a look at the `How-tos <https://github.com/casper-network/casper-python-sdk/tree/main/how_tos>`_.

 Sending a transfer
 ~~~~~~~~~~~~~~~~~~~~~~~

-This example shows you how to define and transfer funds between accounts on Casper local network.
+This example shows you how to define and transfer funds between accounts on a Casper local network.
 Replace the ``path_to_cp2_account_key`` in the code below with the receiver's account address.

 .. code-block:: python